 — YVONNE 🌟 (@Ybonbon_) June 11, 2020

-After speaking with another friend, Hui began receiving messages from multiple girls who had similar encounters with Zhao.
+After speaking with another friend, Chan began receiving messages from multiple girls who had similar encounters with Zhao.
 They allegedly confirmed a pattern of behavior and gave her permission to share their stories anonymously.

 One of the stories recounted Zhao allegedly choking one girl at a fraternity party during their freshman year.
 They said that Zhao had threatened their life if they continued to share what had happened at another party.

 “Stop telling people I choked you it never happened,” they recalled him saying.
 “If you keep telling people I’ll make you regret it.”

 Zhao had responded to a friend in a direct message on Instagram, Chan shared in Stories.
 She wrote that one person he was with did not complain about the interaction, implying that she was playing “hard to get.”